kaiosilveira/refactoring/README.md

 - [Remove middle man](https://github.com/kaiosilveira/remove-middle-man-refactoring): Encapsulation comes with a price: many small chunks of code hiding internal details and doing tiny bits of processing here and there.
 Although it's a good guideline to keep our code encapsulated and modular enough, there's always a blurred space where these guidelines can take us too far.
 This refactoring helps to revert our path when we find ourselves in this situation.

+- [Substitute algorithm](https://github.com/kaiosilveira/substitute-algorithm-refactoring): Sometimes we try our best to improve a piece of code, but it's not enough.
+Some other times, we take a look at a piece of logic and identify straightaway an easier, more readable way of implementing it.
+This refactoring helps us in these cases.

 ## Appendix: Useful commands when cloning this codebase locally

 - fetch all submodules after cloning this repository for the first time in a machine: